dandlezzz/active_conformity/README.md

 ```

-This works but can become very complex if you have lots of engines and even more complicated conditions.
-ActiveConformity provides a way to add these conditions to your database, as json.
+This works but can become very complex if you have lots of engines and each with their own special requirements of the car.
+ActiveConformity provides a way to add these conditions to your database, as json, and then run the validations from the persisted json, that json is referred to as a conformity_set.

 ```
 diesel_engine = Engine.find_by(name: "diesel")